 Cover Courtesy Acres U.S.A.

 Reap the sweet rewards of making your own maple syrup from the trees in your backyard.
-With the practical advice and step-by-step instructions in Maple on Tap (Acres U.S.A., 2013), you will master sugaring while saving valuable time and money.
-Author and experienced syrup producer Rich Finzer shares how to tap a maple tree using his easy and successful collection system in this excerpt taken from chapter six, “Tapping and Sap Collection.”
+With the practical advice and step-by-step instructions in Maple on Tap (Acres USA, 2013), you will master sugaring while saving valuable time and money.
+Author and experienced syrup-producer Rich Finzer shares how to tap a maple tree using his easy and successful collection system in this excerpt from chapter six, “Tapping and Sap Collection.”

 You can purchase this book from the MOTHER EARTH NEWS store: Maple on Tap.

-When tree tapping time finally rolls around in your area, every amateur maple syrup maker has four challenges to combat: wind, inclement weather, insects, and a big time commitment dedicated to sap collecting.
-As I now begin my twenty-second season of sugaring, I’m struck by how many mistakes I made when I got started tapping maple trees as well as how many time- and money-saving techniques I have now learned from these many years of experience.
+When tree-tapping time finally rolls around in your area, every amateur maple syrup maker has four challenges to combat: wind, inclement weather, insects and a big-time commitment dedicated to sap collecting.
+As I now begin my 22nd season of sugaring, I’m struck by how many mistakes I made when I first got started tapping maple trees, as well as how many time- and money-saving techniques I have now learned from these many years of experience.
 So here are a few important points to keep in mind when you’ve decided to take the plunge and “sugar off” for yourself.

 How to Tap a Maple Tree: Sap Collection Systems

-Every sap collection system shares two common elements — tapping maple trees and collecting the sap.
-Everyone must tap his or her maples to release the sap and there must be some kind of container to collect the sap as it drips out.
+Every sap-collection system shares two common elements: tapping maple trees and collecting the sap.
+Everyone must tap his or her maples to release the sap, and there must be some kind of container to collect the sap as it drips out.
 But as a backyard or small-scale producer, you won’t be running a tubing network attached to a vacuum pump.
-Instead, you need to think about your sap collection on a small scale with the emphasis on economy, simplicity and practicality.
-Your goal is to minimize or eliminate having to transfer sap from one container to another and to accumulate enough to boil.
+Instead, you need to think about your sap collection on a small scale, with the emphasis on economy, simplicity and practicality.
+Your goal is to minimize or eliminate having to transfer sap from one container to another, and to accumulate enough to boil.
 So I am going to share four basic methods you might pursue, along with the costs, pitfalls and benefits associated with each.
-I’ll use our 24-tap operation as the measuring stick with which to compare all the different collection systems.
+I’ll use our 24-tap operation as the measuring stick with which to compare all of the different collection systems.

-Traditional sap collection is done using either metal spiles and nine quart galvanized metal buckets or plastic taps and 3-gallon translucent plastic buckets.
+Traditional sap collection is done using either metal spiles and 9-quart galvanized metal buckets or plastic taps and 3-gallon translucent plastic buckets.
 Both of these types require lids.
 For each tree tap, the metal buckets, lids and spiles will cost about $26 plus tax.
-For us, this was multiplied twenty-four times at an expense of about $650.
+For us, this was multiplied 24 times for an expense of about $650.

 For the plastic equivalent, each rig will cost roughly $14 plus tax (or about $350 for our 24-tap operation).